AlphaNecron/Void/readme.md

         "useHttps": false, // Whether to enable HTTPS for URLs created returned by API.
         "host": "0.0.0.0", // The host Void should run on.
         "port": 3000, // The port Void should run on.
-        "secret": "secretmin24characters", // The secret key used to hash cookies. (*) "rateLimit": 1200, // Rate limit for users per hour. (**) "databaseUrl": "postgres://postgres:postgres@postgres/postgres", // The Postgres database URL.
+        "secret": "secretmin32characters", // The secret key used to hash cookies. (*) "rateLimit": 1200, // Rate limit for users per hour. (**) "defaultDomain": "http://localhost:3000", // The base domain used for multiple purposes.
+        "databaseUrl": "postgres://postgres:postgres@postgres/postgres", // The Postgres database URL.
         "url": {
             "allowVanityUrl": true, // Whether to allow users to shorten with vanity URLs.
             "length": 6 // The maximum length for URLs generated with shortener and uploader.
         },
-        "authProviders": { // You can add more providers here, as long as you provide the client ID, client secret add them to [...nextauth].ts.
-          "discord": {
+        "discordProvider": {
           "clientId": "YOUR DISCORD CLIENT ID", // Discord client id, you can grab one in the Application dashboard.
-            "clientSecret": "YOUR DISCORD CLIENT SECRET" // Discord client sercet, you can grab one in the Application dashboard as well.
+          "clientSecret": "YOUR DISCORD CLIENT SECRET" // Discord client secret, you can grab one in the Application dashboard as well.
-          }
         },
         "file": {
             "outputDirectory": "./uploads", // The directory to save upload files.